AngleProtocol/angle-docs/resources/user-guides/staking-pools.md

 You can stake your sanTokens and agTokens in the staking page to earn ANGLE rewards.

-The rewards schedule can be consulted here.
 The weights between pools will be updated weekly by governance.

 On the main Staking page, you can choose to `Stake` your tokens, `Claim` your rewards, or `Unstake` your tokens (which will claim rewards simultaneously).